-CSCI 1150 - Web Page Design

-3 Credits - 3 Lecture Hours (Variable)
+CSCI 1150 - Web Page Design (F, S) 3 Credits - 3 Lecture Hours (Variable)

 The fundamentals of Web page programming and design will be taught.
-Topics include basic HTML, tables, lists, links, graphics, client-side Java Script, use of public domain Java applets, the four principles of design, page-layout, color selection, and font selection.
-After completion of the course the student will be able to create a functional and effective Web page.
+Topics include basic HTML, tables, lists, links, graphics, principles of design, page-layout, color selection, and font selection.
+After completion of the course the student will be able to create a functional and effective Web site.
 After successfully completing this course, the student will be academically prepared to take the core level MOUS examination in Front Page.
 Prerequisite: CSCI 1100.